Madia Represents Employees Who Are Victims of Racial Discrimination

 If you have been the victim of racial discrimination at work, you may be entitled to back pay and front pay damages, reinstatement to your job, emotional distress compensation, treble damages under the Minnesota Human Rights Act, punitive damages under Title VII, and your attorney fees and costs.

-Contact Our Minnesota Race Discrimination in Employment Lawyer Today
+Contact Our Race Discrimination in Employment Lawyers Today